Add Value to Your Home With These 12 Easy Upgrades

 There's no greater impact for your money than to refinish your deck.
 Decks take a huge beating by the elements, so maintaining them is essential to protect your biggest investment–your home.
 Prep is always the first step in any major ugly deck makeover project, so make sure to give the surfaces a good pressure washing or cleaning and remove any flaking deck stain if necessary and let it dry out thoroughly for several days.
 When your deck is ready for a new coat, select either a clear, solid or penetrating stain.
 Penetrating stains require more frequent coats in the future to stay looking new, but don't need to be stripped off again unlike solid stains.
 Just make sure to check the forecast and wait for a period of a few sunny days before you begin.
 Learn more about refinishing your deck here.

 Create a Porch Trellis

-Aside from the privacy it offers, a latticework porch trellis is a perfect way to add major curb appeal to your home for $100 or less.
-The trellis shown here is made of cedar, but any decay-resistant wood like redwood, cypress or treated pine would also be a good option.
-Constructed with lap joints for a flat surface and an oval cutout for elegance, it's a far upgrade from traditional premade garden lattice.
+Aside from the privacy it offers, a latticework porch trellis is a perfect way to add curb appeal to your home for $100 or less.
+The trellis shown here is made of cedar, but any decay-resistant wood like redwood, cypress or treated pine is also a good option.
+Constructed with lap joints for a flat surface and an oval cutout for elegance, it's a major upgrade from a traditional premade garden lattice.
 As long as you have experience working a router, this project's complexity lies mostly in the time it takes to cut and assemble.
 Get the instructions complete with detailed illustrations here.